Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 Industrial robots tend to be stationary.
 Because Spot can move and extend its arm, Boston Dynamics bets Spot can be a more effective tool as a mobile manipulation platform.
 The company is not interested, at least right now, in building robots that interact with humans.
 You’ll notice that all its robots are focused on taking care of tasks that humans will not, should not, or cannot do themselves.
 It’s a clear strategic decision.
 These aren’t robots for the home or even public spaces.

 It also means Boston Dynamics can protect its IP.
 “The safety of the robot is dependent on keeping them reasonably away from people,” Raibert said.
-“Or, having an agreement that people will be careful of the robot.”
+“Or having an agreement that people will be careful of the robot.”

 Boston Dynamics is thus offering Spot only to businesses.
-The company currently has no interest in offering them to developers, enthusiasts, nor individuals.
+The company currently has no interest in offering them to developers, enthusiasts, or individuals.

 “We’re looking for people who are interested in developing applications where we think that there’s some growth opportunity,” Raibert explained.
 “So for instance, we’re working with one company that’s working in the construction space where they’ve already been selling scanning technology for progress measurement.
 But they have people carrying around the sensors, and we’re looking at working with them to have the robots carrying around the sensors.
 And there’s a lot of advantages to having a robot that can go to exactly the same places.
 It doesn’t require lots of humans.
 Some of these construction companies have thousands of simultaneous construction sites they’d like to do progress monitoring on, and they’re limited in how many people they have to do that.”

 Over the next year, the most likely place that you might spot a Spot would be a warehouse, construction area, or industrial installation, Raibert told VentureBeat.
 And that’s not just in the United States (Boston Dynamics is based in Waltham, Massachusetts) nor Japan (Boston Dynamics is currently owned by Softbank).
-Spots are being shipping around the world, Raibert confirmed.
+Spots are being shipped around the world, Raibert confirmed.

 Robots can use a scanner or 360-degree camera and perform data collection at a much higher level of precision without endangering human life.
 At power distribution companies, for example, there are sites that, when energized, people aren’t allowed to enter, even though an inspection could be critically useful.
 Boston Dynamics has sent Spots into those places, on a test basis only so far.

-Oil refineries are also a great use case for Spot, because of the vast amount of data collection and inspection work that needs done.
-It’s done intermittently now, Raibert says, so doing the work more regularly could be valuable to these facilities.
-Spot has worked at a British Petroleum oil refinery, a National Grid power distribution plant, and a Fujita construction site where it can potentially save money by collecting 3D scans and data routinely.
+Oil refineries are also a great use case for Spot, because of the vast amount of data collection and inspection work that needs to be done.
+It’s performed intermittently now, Raibert says, so doing the work more regularly could be valuable to these facilities.
+Spot has worked at a British Petroleum oil refinery, a National Grid power distribution plant, and a Fujita construction site, where it can potentially save money by collecting 3D scans and data routinely.

 Spot also has ambitions to be an entertainment robot; Boston Dynamics has tested letting people drive Spots around for fun.
 Instead of controlling a virtual character in a video game, you can control a physical Spot.
 The company is also working with Cirque de Soleil to gauge how people and robots can work together in performances.